 Deep foundations shall be used for end bents when abutment retaining walls are employed.
 When using abutment retaining walls, design and construct the end bent and the wall independent of each other.
 When using abutment retaining walls, the end bent foundation shall be designed and constructed with one of the following deep foundations: (1) a single row of plumb piles with brace piles battered toward the wall, (2) a single row of plumb piles with MSE reinforcement connected to the back of the cap, (3) integral abutment with a single row of plumb piles and no reinforcement connected to the back of the cap in accordance with FHWA GEC 11 pages 6-8 through 6-10, or (4) drilled piers.
 Regardless of foundation type, the abutment wall shall be designed to satisfactorily resist the additional pressure resulting from lateral foundation displacement.
 Wing walls independent of abutment retaining walls shall be required unless accepted otherwise by the NCDOT.
-All pile foundations for end bents with abutment retaining walls shall penetrate minimum 10 feet into natural ground.
+All foundations for end bents with abutment retaining walls shall extend a minimum of 10 feet below the retaining wall foundation or leveling pad.
 For drilled-in piles behind such retaining walls, the penetration can be reduced to 5 feet below the bottom of the wall provided the Design-Build Team analyzes and determines that the vertical piles are "fixed" in natural ground such that the decrease in pile embedment shall not significantly increase the top deflection under lateral loading.
 The calculations and supporting documentation for this analysis shall be submitted to the NCDOT for review and acceptance prior to construction.